TeamExtrapolate/extrapolate/README.md

 ### How do I get set up? ###

 #### Summary of set up
-* Always work in a virtual environment, install virtual environment from `https://virtualenv.pypa.io/en/stable/` .
+* **Always work in a virtual environment**, install virtual environment from `https://virtualenv.pypa.io/en/stable/` .
 * Download virtual environment for Python3.x .
 * To run the project, go to the root directory of the project run `virtualenv env`
 * Then install activate the virtual environment, using `source env/bin/activate`